exakat/exakat/docs/Rules.rst

 +--------------+------------------------------+

 .. _undefined-interfaces:

 Undefined Interfaces
 ####################

-Typehint or `instanceof <http://php.net/manual/en/language.operators.type.php>`_ that are relying on undefined interfaces (or classes) : they will always return false.
+Typehint or `'instanceof <http://php.net/manual/en/language.operators.type.php>`_ that are relying on undefined interfaces (or classes) : they will always return false.
 Any condition based upon them are dead code.

 .. code-block:: php